Critical Incident Management Policy

 Response Checklist

-In the event of a critical incident, the AC Workplace Health and Safety Officer should ensure that all relevant Department Heads are informed and are coordinated in their response to the incident.
+In the event of a critical incident, the AC Workplace Health and Safety Officer must ensure that all relevant Department Heads are informed and are coordinated in their response to the incident.

 When managing a critical incident, the AC Workplace Health and Safety Officer should always consider: